Cerebellum-Network/Freeport-Smart-Contracts/docs/polygon/TransferFees.md

 For simple transfers not attached to a price, or a too low price, the minimum royalty is charged.

 The cuts are given in basis points (1% of 1%).
 The minimums are given in currency amounts.

+The configuration can be changed at any time by default.
+However, the issuer may commit to it for a period of time, effectively giving up his ability to modify the royalties.
+Set lockUntil to a time in the future to lock the configuration of this NFT type until the specified time (in UNIX seconds).
+Set to 0xFFFFFFFF to lock forever.
+Set to 0 to keep the configuration modifiable.

 There can be one beneficiary account for each primary and secondary royalties.
 To distribute revenues amongst several parties, use a Joint Account (see function createJointAccount).